johsve-source/johsve-source/README.md

 ## Contributed To ...
 </div>

-- [**Traino App:**](https://www.linkedin.com/in/johan-svensson-427a3323b?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=ios_app) A comprehensive fitness platform for personal trainers and athletes to connect, book sessions, and manage your finances.
+- [**Traino App**](https://traino.nu): A comprehensive fitness platform for personal trainers and athletes to connect, book sessions, and manage your finances.
 Enables fast payouts and business management within an 1 hour.
+***Sign-up for the newsletter to get early access***
 <div align="center">

 ## Contact